AlexSandilands/Sublime/README.md

 NOTE:   If you are trying to save settings, or changing files in the sublime-text-2 folder and
         you are getting things like "You lack the permissions to do that", this is likely because when you ran Sublime for the first time you ran it as root (ie sudo sublime ...).
-Simply rm -rf ~/.config/sublime-text-2 , then run sublime (not as root) to generate to generate the config files again.
+Simply rm -rf ~/.config/sublime-text-2 , then run sublime (not as root) to generate the config files again.

 Some settings I prefer to change, to make usability nicer.